BarryDigby/barrydigby.github.io/Week_2/BASH.md

 ```

 ### 10. Annotate Variants
 Run in your own time, this step takes a long time.
+Usually we submit this job to SLURM with much more resources than we have initially requested.

 ```bash
 snpEff GRCh37.75 \